kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 First, only NWP centers are able to provide a measure of the quality of observations, as they can compare actual observations with expected values from their models.
 Likewise, threy are also in a unqiue position to measure timeliness, since timeliness requirements for global NWP measure the time observations take to reach NWP.
 Second, only NWP centers have the technical means to remove duplicate observations in the network, through a mix of data-assimilation and model based deduplication.
-Third, as operational entities, NWP centers have unique capabilities to not only monitor data in practice, but doing the hard job of routinely providing CSV files to WDQMS four times per day, every day.
+Third, as operational entities, NWP centers have unique capabilities to not only monitor data in theory, but doing the hard job of routinely providing CSV files to WDQMS four times per day, every day.